 - Please go to the Discussion Group, for general questions and/or to provide feedback related to your experience using CFAST, Smokeview, the documentation, the web sites, etc. Often this will resolve your issue without reporting a specific bug to the developers.

-- Report to the Support Issue Tracker specific bugs or problems that you encounter with either CFAST or Smokeview.
+- Use the Issue Tracker to report specific bugs or problems that you encounter with either CFAST or Smokeview.

 - See the Support page for more options.